hetkpatel/Mirage/README.md

-# LensLib v0.1.2
+# Project Mirage v0.1.2

-LensLib is a command-line utility designed to organize and process photos and videos in a specified directory or directories.
+Project Mirage is a command-line utility designed to organize and process photos and videos in a specified directory or directories.
 The project provides functionalities such as duplicate detection, culling, and organization.

 ## Features

-- **Photos and Videos**: LensLib can organize photos and videos.
+- **Photos and Videos**: Mirage can organize photos and videos.
 Works on multiple formats such as `JPEG`, `PNG`, `HEIC/HEIF` (iOS format), `MP4`, and `MOV`.

 - **Duplicate Grouping**: Groups photos and videos based on specific criteria, enhancing the organization and accessibility of the files.

-- **Image Aesthetics Assessment**: Using Vision Neural Models, LensLibs can calculate which image from duplicates looks the best and cull them from the others.
+- **Image Aesthetics Assessment**: Using Vision Neural Models, Mirage can calculate which image from duplicates looks the best and cull them from the others.

 ## Usage